Every hour you spend sitting watching TV makes you more likely to die from inflammation-related diseases, Melbourne researchers have found."

 Response from study author

-The study's lead author Megan Grace, Research Fellow at the Baker Heart and Diabetes Institute, said researchers exploring links between sedentary behaviour and health were building a "convincing argument that sitting is bad for health and that simple, practical, short periods of activity throughout the day may help to reduce the long-term risk of ."
+The study's lead author Megan Grace, Research Fellow at the Baker Heart and Diabetes Institute, said researchers exploring links between sedentary behaviour and health were building a "convincing argument that sitting is bad for health and that simple, practical, short periods of activity throughout the day may help to reduce the long-term risk of disease."

 She said this study needed to be considered in context with others in the area.
 Read Megan Grace's full response to media coverage of their study here. —Megan Grace